OPINION AND ORDER

 i) FEPA as tort

 In State of Vermont v.
-RSD Leasing, Inc., No. § 822-86 CnC (Chittenden Super.Ct., April 28, 1988), the court granted summary judgment in favor of an employer for claims under FEPA by employees for hostile environment sexual harassment caused by their supervisor.
+RSD Leasing, Inc., No. § 822-86 CnC (Chittenden Super.Ct., April 28, 1988), the court granted summary judgment in favor of an employer for claims under FEPA by employees for hostile environment sexual harassment caused by then-supervisor.
 Slip op. at 10.
-The plaintiffs "brought forward evidence of substantial, unwelcome, sexual conduct by [the supervisor], directed to each of the[m], in the workplace."
+The plaintiffs “brought forward evidence of substantial, unwelcome, sexual conduct by [the supervisor], directed to each of the[m], in the workplace.”
 Id. at 2.
-However, none of the plaintiffs complained to the owners or "even asked [the supervisor] to bring it to their attention[,] [n]one of the conduct occurred in the [owners'] presence [and] [t]here is nothing in the record suggesting they should have known about it."
+However, none of the plaintiffs complained to the owners or “even asked [the supervisor] to bring it to their attention[,] [n]one of the conduct occurred in the [owners’] presence [and] [t]here is nothing in the record suggesting they should have known about it.”
 Id.

-The court wrote that "Vermont's FEPA must be considered to have created a new tortemployment discrimination."
+The court wrote that “Vermont’s FEPA must be considered to have created a new tort—employment discrimination.”
 Id. at 6.
-It concluded that "[w]e therefore think that vicarious liability for a FEPA tort should be measured by traditional tort standards for tort liability, at least where traditional damage remedies are at issue."
+It concluded that “[w]e therefore think that vicarious liability for a FEPA tort should be measured by traditional tort standards for tort liability, at least where traditional damage remedies are at issue.”
 Id.

-The court considered the traditional tort standard that "[t]o hold a master liable for his servant's act, it must have been done to carry out the master's directions, express or implied, and not to effect some purpose of the servant alone; that is the act must have been done in furtherance of the master's *681 business and within the scope of the servant's employment."
-Id. at 7 (citing Anderson v.
-Toombs, 119 Vt.
-40, 44-45, 117 A.2d 250 (1955)).
-It reported that "where the conduct of the servant is unprovoked, highly unusual, and quite outrageous, there has been something of a tendency to find that this in itself is sufficient to indicate that the motive was purely personal to the servant and vicarious liability should not attach."
-Id.
-It concluded that "[s]exual harassment, for the purposes of satisfying the employee's sexual proclivities, must fall into this category, at least without some further evidence of employer direction or condonation."
-Id. at 8.
+The court considered the traditional tort standard that “[t]o hold a master liable for his servant’s act, it must have been done to carry out the master’s directions, express or implied, and not to effect some purpose of the servant alone; that is the act must have been done in furtherance of the master’s

 The court concluded as follows:

-[O]n the facts of this hostile environment case we rule that [] a complaint was necessary, in view of [the] total absence of evidence of actual or constructive knowledge of the supervisor's sexually harassing conduct by his supervisors.
+[0]n the facts of this hostile environment case we rule that [ ] a complaint was necessary, in view of [the] total absence of evidence of actual or constructive knowledge of the supervisor’s sexually harassing conduct by his supervisors.
 In another case, the circumstances may be sufficient to warrant vicarious liability, such as through evidence of unusual female employee turnover, harassing conduct in presence of the persons to whom a complaint might be made, or refusal to listen to grievances.
 The record does not require or permit our reaching such questions here.
 Id. at 9-10.

 ii) Independent Contractor

 Defendants assert that Passannante was only an independent contractor and not an employee.
 The most important factor to consider in determining whether a worker is an employee or an independent contractor is the extent of control which, by agreement, the employer may exercise over the details of the work.
-Verrill v.
-Dewey, 130 Vt.
-627, 635, 299 A.2d 182 (1972); see Restatement (Second) of Agency § 220(2)(a) (1958).

 (b) Application of Law to Facts